AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 As you build and test your app, you have to run it on a device to make sure it behaves as expected.
 There are two ways to do that:

+**1. Use a physical device** -

+> In small groups of 3-4, ask the students to brainstorm some ideas for pros and cons of using physical devices to test their apps.
+Regroup, write their ideas on the board, and discuss.
+Use the ideas below for further talking points.

-**1. Use a physical device** -  It's *almost always* best to use an actual phone or tablet to test your app.
+It's *almost always* best to use an actual phone or tablet to test your app.
 The users would be using your app on a phone, so testing on one is ideal.
 Try to have at least one phone nearby to test on.

 However, as mentioned in previous sections, there are many devices with varying screen sizes and a handful of versions for each device.
 Realistically, it's not possible to have access to every combination of device and version.

 > Check: To combat this issue, some developers believe in testing their app against the smaller selection of latest and more popular devices.
 Why would this possibly be a bad thing?

  Not everyone has the latest phones or versions.
-You would be excluding a subset of people with older devices and versions who might be experiencing problems with you app that newer phones aren't experiencing.
+You would be excluding a subset of people with older devices and versions who might be experiencing problems with your app that newer phones aren't experiencing.

  This is especially true for customers in developing countries, where the latest phones either are not available or not as popular as their cheaper counterparts.